 - 1 ounce white vermouth (Zaytoun prefers C. Comoz Vermouth Blanc)

 - Add all ingredients to a shaker and shake to combine.

 - Strain into a glass over ice and garnish with rhubarb and mint.

 - Roughly chop 1 lb of rhubarb.

 - Boil 2 cups of water and pour over the chopped rhubarb.
 Cover and allow to sit overnight.

-- Strain rhubarb-infused water into a saucepan and add ⅓ cup raw honey and the juice of .5 a lemon.
+- Strain rhubarb-infused water into a saucepan and add ⅓ cup raw honey and the juice of half a lemon.

 - Simmer until honey dissolves, then remove from heat and store in the refrigerator until cool.

 - From roasted to dressed, a chef’s guide to upgrading your oysters

 - This screwdriver drink recipe is simple, elegant, and downright delicious